cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/docker.rst

      :languages: console,shell-session
      :keepslashes:

-     $ docker run -it --name cdap-sdk-debugging -p 11011:11011 -p 11015:11015 caskdata/cdap-standalone:|release| cdap sdk start --enable-debug
+     $ docker run -it --name cdap-sandbox-debugging -p 11011:11011 -p 11015:11015 caskdata/cdap-local-sandbox:|release| cdap sandbox start --enable-debug

    This will start the container (in the foreground, the default), :ref:`enable debugging
-   <debugging-standalone>`, name it ``cdap-sdk-debugging``, and set the proxying of ports.
+   <debugging-local-sandbox>`, name it ``cdap-sandbox-debugging``, and set the proxying of ports.

 #.
 CDAP will start automatically once the container starts.
 CDAP’s software
    directory is under ``/opt/cdap/sdk``.